 The Main Board is a larger PCB where you plug your HDMI and other connectors into.
 This does a lot of the work of translating the input into signal, which then goes to the T-Con board.

-The Power Board is where you plug in your power cable, and which converts your home electricity supply into a voltage and current that your TV can use.
+The Power Board is where you plug in your power cable, and it converts your home electricity supply into a voltage and current that your TV can use.

 To access the boards, first remove the back panel.
 If you’re not confident doing this, then now is the time to get an expert in.
 Otherwise: